Skip to content

 What is the Massachusetts PFAS limit?

-According to MassDEP, the state's Maximum Contaminant Level is 20 nanograms per liter (parts per trillion) for the combined total of six named PFAS, set in 2020 for community and non-transient non-community systems.
+It's a single combined number for six chemicals at once.
+MassDEP set a Maximum Contaminant Level (the legal ceiling) of 20 nanograms per liter, the same as parts per trillion, for the combined total of six named PFAS.
+It was adopted in 2020 and applies to community and non-transient non-community systems.

 Should I worry about lead in Massachusetts water?